 “As the grease adheres to the potshards, so to do the Guru’s hymns to the hearts of his Sikhs.” - Guru Har Rai

-The grandson of Guru Har Gobind, Guru Har Rai was a peaceful, contemplative leader.
+The grandson of Guru Hargobind Ji, Guru Har Rai Ji was a peaceful, contemplative leader.
 He spent much of his time in reflective meditation, avoiding conflict and channeling his energy toward serving others.
 He is remembered for his dedication to the Guru’s hymns, promoting peace while remaining ready to defend, advancing ayurvedic medicine, and showing the power of meditation.

 Importance of the Guru’s Hymns

 Guru Har Rai knew the Guru’s Hymns were holy and important.
 He had no tolerance for any distortion of them, even from his own son, Ram Rai.

 People knew of his love for the words and teachings of the Gurus.
 One day they asked him if people should read the hymns if they do not understand them.
 He did not answer right away.
 The next day, he came across a pot that had broken and now had butter melting on each piece.

 Guru Har Rai said, “Look my Sikhs, broken pot shards - when they are heated, the butter that adheres to them readily melts.
 As the grease adheres to the pot shards, so do the Gurus' hymns to the hearts of his Sikhs.
 At the hour of death, the Gurus' instruction shall assuredly bear fruit.
 Whether understood or not, it has within it the seed of salvation.
 Perfume still clings to a broken vase."